 As any person who is (or has been) involved in any sort of serious relationship, undoubtedly, there will be an occasion when you receive a gift from your significant other.
 Whether it’s for a birthday, an anniversary, Christmas or Valentine’s Day, there is definitely no shortage of special occasions that require your partner to think up a special present just for you.
-But what happens when your sweetie gives you a less than desirable gift?
+Whether it’s looking at luxury watches online or going store to store looking for that perfect gift set, a lot of effort is usually put in when looking for a good gift but what happens when your sweetie gives you a less than desirable gift?
 Lucky for you, in this installment of He says, She says, we will be tackling the problem of what to do when faced with the “bad” gift giver.

 I think this is a situation where time and/or commitment level comes into play.
 Obviously, if you’ve been dating someone for a short period of time and you are strictly considered boyfriend/girlfriend (or boyfriend/boyfriend, girlfriend/girlfriend), the circumstances are going to be different than if you are a married couple or have been together for an extended amount of time.
 I know we all like to think that we are the kind of person that follows the “it’s the thought that counts” attitude, but unfortunately, as time goes by, certain standards generally form.

 That being said, here is my advice: if you are in a new relationship and your significant other gives you a lame gift, I think you should suck it up and take it in stride.
 The newer the relationship is, the more likely your partner is less informed of all of your likes and dislikes.
 In this scenario, I think it is important to remember that truly knowing a person and being attuned to their taste is an ongoing and time-relevant process.